Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Empirical Evaluation

 \subsection{Summary and Discussion}

-We investigated Semi-Supervised Learning (SSL) in a small sample framework with few-shot and zero-shot classes, thereby unveiling an unexplored real-life challenge.
-To address this challenge, we proposed to integrate an entropy loss into established state-of-the-art SSL frameworks, exemplified by \flexmatch.
-This strategic enhancement serves as a potent remedy for the absence of labeled instances corresponding to unseen classes.
-This method will enable us to convert any state-of-the-art SSL algorithm to readily face this challenge.
+We investigated Semi-Supervised Learning (SSL) in a small sample framework with few-shot and zero-shot classes, thereby confronting a previously unexplored real-life challenge.
+To address this challenge, we add a penalty term -- the KL-divergence between the empirical and true class frequencies vectors -- to the loss of an established state-of-the-art SSL method, such as \flexmatch\ or \freematch.
+This enhancement mediates the transfer of knowledge from the few-shot to the zero-shot classes.
+Thus, the proposed approach allows us to convert any state-of-the-art SSL algorithm to readily face the new challenge.

-Our extensive empirical evaluation substantiates the efficacy of our approach in resolving the aforementioned challenge when juxtaposed against alternative baselines, including SSL and open-set SSL (adapted to suit our scenario as discussed in Section \ref{sec:adapt}), as well as open-world SSL.
-Notably, our algorithm emerges as a standout performer, particularly within the realm of limited labeled data scenarios.
+Our extensive empirical evaluation provides strong evidence for the effectiveness of our approach in addressing the previously mentioned challenge when compared to alternative baselines.
+These baselines include SSL and open-set SSL methods (adapted to accommodate our scenario as detailed in Section \ref{sec:adapt}), along with open-world SSL.
+It is worth mentioning that our algorithm emerges as a top-performer by significant margins, particularly in situations characterized by the scarcity of labeled data.

-In future work, we will investigate the dynamic incorporation of the entropy loss throughout the training process.
+In future work, we will investigate the dynamic incorporation of the penalty term throughout the training process.
 This adaptive integration holds promise for enhancing the robustness and versatility of our approach.